Skip to main content

 Individuals with an IDD also experience higher exposure to factors that can adversely affect overall outcomes for their well-being.
 These include lack of transportation, higher health care costs and financial constraints due to low paying jobs.

-Nutrition and food insecurity
+Nutrition insecurity

 These challenges are barriers which make it harder for those with an IDD and their caregivers to access the support they need, even the essentials, like getting enough nutritious food.
-In 2021, households that included people living with a disability were twice as likely to struggle with food insecurity.

 Food as medicine provides support